 Comparing the Vocalizations of Each Subspecies

-A Principal Components Analysis (PCA) will be conducted to identify correlations among measures of song structure between each subspecies.
-A nested ANOVA will be conducted to determine if there are significant differences in alarm call characteristics in different social contexts (following Tobin et al. 2019).
+A Phylogenetic Principal Components Analysis (PPCA) will be conducted to identify correlations among measures of song structure between each subspecies using warbleR (Araya‐Salas & Smith‐Vidaurre, 2017) and phytools (Revell, 2012).
+A phylogenetic general least squares analysis will be conducted to determine if there are significant differences in alarm call characteristics in different social contexts using phytools (Revell, 2012).

 Analyzing Data from the Playback Experiment

 We will conduct a mixed effect Cox model to identify differences in the strength of responses to playback for each subspecies and treatment (i.e., exposure to subspecies or control; following Keen et al., 2020).
-We will conduct separate models for each parameter of signal quality described above (i.e., tone, range, pitch, total duration, and total number of elements).
+Separate models will be conducted for each parameter of signal quality described above (i.e., tone, range, pitch, total duration, and total number of elements).
 We will include stimulus (control versus treatment) as fixed effects and individual bird identity, individual bird sex, group size and composition, microhabitat, weather, and subspecies as random effects.

 Ensemble Distribution Models

-We will use a spatially explicit ensemble model to average regional models pixel by pixel to account for variation in differences in habitat availability and the competitive landscape across the northern extent of Q. mexicanus subspecies ranges (following Curry et al., 2018).
+A spatially explicit ensemble model will be used to average regional models pixel by pixel to account for variation in differences in habitat availability, the competitive landscape, and spatially explicit vocalization data from our study individuals across the northern extent of Q. mexicanus subspecies ranges (following Curry et al., 2018).
+The regional models will be set to reflect each subspecies range, and this approach will allow us to identify unique differences affecting predicted distributions among US Q. mexicanus subspecies.
+We will select background points (pseudo absence points) from the range of each subspecies.
+To minimize the effect of known biases in eBird data (e.g., different sampling effort across species and geographic areas; Johnston et al., 2020), we will use the same number of eBird records from only complete checklists to model all Q. mexicanus subspecies that will be randomly selected (following MacPherson et al., 2018).
+In addition, we will remove all eBird records of Q. mexicanus subspecies from our background points layer in our ensemble model.
 We will use the Louisiana State University’s High Performance Computing cluster to conduct this computationally expensive analysis.

-Comparing Microhabitat

-We will conduct an ANOVA to test whether individuals of Q. m. nelsoni are found across more microhabitats compared to the other two subspecies.

 Transformations

-We do not anticipate transforming, centering or recoding any of the data.
+We do not anticipate transforming, centering, or recoding any of the data.

 Follow-up analyses